Klotho gene therapy

 DEKlotho-Gentherapie

-Klotho is a transmembrane protein and co-receptor for FGF23 that declines markedly with age; its soluble circulating form (s-Klotho) suppresses Wnt and TGF-β signalling and has been associated with renal function, cognitive health, and cardiovascular protection in observational studies.
-In mouse models, transgenic Klotho overexpression has extended lifespan (Kurosu et al., 2005), and AAV-mediated Klotho gene therapy has improved kidney function and rescued cognitive deficits in disease models.
-In aged rhesus macaques, peripheral injection of recombinant Klotho protein — not gene therapy — enhanced cognition (Castner et al., 2023); AAV-Klotho gene therapy in primates has not yet been published.
-Human longevity application remains strictly preclinical; BioViva and affiliated researchers have reported self-administered gene therapy experiments in single individuals outside regulated clinical frameworks, but these lack controlled safety or efficacy data and should not be interpreted as evidence of benefit.
-Risks include disruption of FGF23-phosphate homeostasis, possible ectopic calcification, and the general immunogenicity and off-target concerns of systemic AAV delivery.
+Klotho is a protein that drops sharply as you age.
+It acts as a co-receptor for the hormone FGF23.
+Its soluble, circulating form (s-Klotho) dampens Wnt and TGF-β signaling.
+In observational studies, it is tied to better kidney function, sharper thinking, and heart protection.
+The animal evidence is striking.
+In mice, overexpressing Klotho extended lifespan (Kurosu et al., 2005).
+And AAV-delivered Klotho gene therapy improved kidney function and rescued cognition in disease models.
+In aged rhesus monkeys, injecting recombinant Klotho protein (not gene therapy) boosted cognition (Castner et al., 2023).
+AAV-Klotho gene therapy in primates has not been published.
+For human longevity, this is strictly preclinical.
+BioViva and affiliated researchers have reported self-experiments with gene therapy in single individuals, outside regulated trials.
+But those lack controlled safety or efficacy data and should not be read as proof of benefit.
+Risks include disrupting FGF23-phosphate balance.
+There are also the usual immune and off-target concerns of body-wide AAV delivery.
+One reassuring note: vascular calcification is a sign of Klotho deficiency.
+So more Klotho is expected to protect, not calcify.

 Sources